Meet our team of internationally certified instructors.

 Sarah Page--yes, that's a double first name--was raised in Raleigh, North Carolina.
 She began to dip her toe in the yoga pool as a young girl, but dove in head first during college where she found a studio still held dear to her heart named Rubber Soul (Athens, GA).
 After college she moved to Buenos Aires and began a more transient lifestyle, carrying her practice with her around the world with Buenos Aires as home-base.

 Sarah Page values yoga as a practice that both hones her sensitivity to her body and gives her tools to take care of herself when her body signals her that it's time for some self care.
-While continuing to study and practice on her own, Sarah Page has been apprentice teaching with Buena Onda Yoga founder Meghan Lewis.
+Sarah Page apprenticed with Buena Onda Yoga founder Meghan Lewis.
 We are proud to say that she is our first in-house trained yoga teacher!

 Sarah Page travels often and her day job reflects that: Blogging about how to accrue, spend, and manage your credit card points and frequent flyer miles to travel for free!
 Check out MileValue if you want to learn how :) When she’s not yoga-ing, traveling, or blogging, you can find her hunting down good grub (or cooking it), collecting hot sauce, or snuggling with her Boston Terrier Omar.